krfl/serene-theme/README.md

 Found an issue or have a suggestion?
 Contributions are welcome!

 ### Areas for Enhancement
-- VS Code Marketplace theme
+- ✅ VS Code Marketplace theme (structure ready in `vscode-extension/`)
+- ✅ Clarity/Minimal variants for dark mode
 - Additional editor support (Vim, Emacs, Sublime Text, IntelliJ IDEs, etc.)
 - Extra warm variant for extreme low-light conditions
 - High contrast variant for accessibility needs